dswitzer/mail-preflight/README.md

 ## State of the project
 __Project is currently in a process of being open sourced.__ It started as a css inliner tool in a different closed source project.
-Main functionality is tested but there is no documentation, no proper tests and it's __not published to maven central yet__.
+Main functionality is tested but there is no documentation and no proper tests.
 Api might also change in the near future.

 ## Contributions